 Tenancy disputes are common in Northern Nevada just as they are all over the country when houses are rented out.
 They mainly arise due to the failure of both the tenant and the landlord to understand what exactly their rights and responsibilities are.

-A tenant may think that they have returned the property in good condition, but the landlord may disagree.
+A tenant may think that they have returned the unit in good condition, but the landlord may disagree.
 Upon taking possession, the landlord may find the appliances are broken, the floor is stained and the couches are ripped.

 A landlord may also find themselves in legal issues for not handling their responsibilities.
-For example, they may take upon themselves to change the locks after their tenant refuses to leave when the lease is up or when they have been served an eviction notice.
+For example, they may take upon themselves to change the locks after their tenant refuses to leave when the lease is up or when they have been served an eviction written notice.
 This is an act of “self-eviction” and it is illegal.

 Required Landlord Disclosures in Northern Nevada

 As a landlord, you are required by Nevada law to disclose certain information to your tenants.
 You must disclose information about the following: